perry2333/Compmeth/assignment1/assignment1.md

 1.  `http://en.wikipedia.org/wiki/Fast_Fourier_transform`

-The second reference has example code which is a radix-2 FFT *in floating-point arithmetic*.
-It nevertheless gives you an idea of the algorithm.
-The third reference (see `fft4g_h.c`) has a nice radix-4/radix-2 implementation, again in floating-point.
-We have taken the second example as a basis for the study on distortion in the fixed-point implementation since the distortion of a floating-point optimization is neglible.

 The main issue which arises in a fixed-point implementation is the scaling procedure.
 To guarantee that you don't overflow the computations proper re-scaling must be performed between each stage of the FFT.
 This